What is George Hacks?

-To provide a platform for problem-based, interdisciplinary, healthcare innovation for social impact.

-We are a student-led organization that provides students a platform for problem-based, interdisciplinary healthcare innovation for social impact.
+George Hacks is a student-led nonprofit organization that provides students a platform for problem-based, interdisciplinary healthcare innovation for social impact.

 Our ‘hackathons’ are innovation competitions that facilitate early application of classroom knowledge to real-world issues, develop teamwork skills, and improve communication of ideas across disciplines.

-- We promote the entrepreneurial spirit by exposing students to what it takes to create a feasible, marketable solution, and provide students with resources to move forward in the innovation pipeline.
+- We promote the entrepreneurial mindset by exposing students to what it takes to create a feasible, marketable solution, and provide students with resources to move forward in the innovation pipeline.